-When levelling of the EM data was complete, apparent resistivity was calculated from inphase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for four frequencies 6600, 7000, 880 and 980 Hz.
-A threshold value of 1 ppm was set for the calculations.
+When leveling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for three frequencies 6600, 7000 and 880.

+Resistivity for 980 Hz was calculated from quadrature data only.
+A threshold value of 2 ppm was set for inversion.

 Secondary electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
-Levelling errors or precision of levelling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
+Leveling errors or precision of leveling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
 Application of threshold allows excluding such data from an apparent resistivity calculation, though not completely.
 It's particularly noticeable in low frequencies datasets.
 Resistivity data were visually inspected; artificial anomalies associated with high altitude measurements were manually removed.

 Data, recorded at the height above 100 m were considered as non-reliable and removed from presentation.
 Remaining resistivity data were gridded with a cell size 50 m and 3x3 convolution filter was applied to smooth resistivity grids.
+Power lines strongly affected low frequency data - 880 and 980 Hz channels - and areas around most prominent power lines were excluded from maps.